Blog Home

 Yes, it’s true — 98% of customers read online reviews to find information before they shop.

-Being authentic, they set your brand way ahead from competitors using paid advertisements, celebrities and influencers to earn goodwill.
+Being authentic, they set your brand way ahead of competitors using paid advertisements, celebrities and influencers to earn goodwill.
 So, here are a few ways you can achieve this customer service objective.

 • Respond to every feedback, good or bad.
 It shows integrity and willingness to improve